 1 – Short-term thinking

 I heard several comments about what certain stocks were doing on that particular day.
 However, the daily movements of the market or a particular stock or fund are, for the most part, nothing more than noise.
-Historically, the market has been positive just slightly better than half the time.
-In other words, on any given day, you have a 50-50 chance of making money.
+Historically, the market has been positive just slightly better than half of the individual days that the market has been open.
+In other words, on any given day, you have about a 50-50 chance of making money.
 But the longer your holding period, the more the odds move in your favor.

 Bottom line: Don’t get wrapped up in the market’s daily fluctuations; think long-term.

 I heard lots of talk about selling certain stocks at their peak.
 But how will they know when a stock is at its peak?
 Or when a stock on their buying list is at its low?